tarantool/doc/doc/1.7/book/box/box_space.rst

         :param space_object space_object: an :ref:`object reference
                                           <app_server-object_reference>`
-        :param string index_name: name of index, which should conform to the
+        :param string index_name: name of index, which should not be a number and should not contain special characters
-                                  :ref:`rules for object names <app_server-names>`
         :param table     options:

         :return: index object